-The insurance must cover expenses related to hospitalization, rehabilitation, and death after a confirmed COVID-19 diagnosis.
+The insurance must cover hospitalization, rehabilitation, and death expenses after a confirmed COVID-19 diagnosis.
 Employers must purchase the COVID-19 insurance within ten days from the day employees are starting employment or moving to in-person operations.

 The insurance policy is for 12 months initially and should be renewed if following that the COVID-19 health emergency is still in force.
 The insurance premium is paid as a one-off instalment for a maximum of UF 0.42 (plus VAT) per employee per year.